Atsukoro1/rustdns/README.md

 Currently in development, this section will be filled out later

 ## Configuration
-A `config.conf` file is used to configure this DNS server.
+A `config.toml` file is used to configure this DNS server.
+Documentation with information about the configuration of this resolver will be released soon.

 ## Contributing
 Your contributions are always welcome!
 Before you create any pull request, create an issue and discuss the problem you want to solve or an enchancement with the community.